 Natural history: Jorunna funebris

-has only been seen near the mouth of Pearl Harbor (Hickam AFB) and at
+has only been seen near the mouth of Pearl Harbor (Hickam AFB), at

 0.3 m (about 1 ft).
 Subsequent animals were found in silty habitats,

 mostly under a pier.
 (Erik Verhoef, pers. com.)
 The Point Panic animals,

 however, were in a somewhat more exposed location.
 (David Rolla, pers.

 com.)
 (Note 1) It lays a white, ruffled egg mass and probably feeds on a slate-blue sponge (Haliclona sp.).
 (Note 2)

 It was first recorded in Hawaii from the mouth of Pearl Harbor by Spencer Verhoef on April 10, 2014.

 Photo: David Rolla: Point Panic, Oahu; Jan.
 7, 2017.

 Observations and comments: